Building Rehabilitation Workflow

-4. To act as an agent to provide an electronic tendering platform for the successful Applicant to procure AP/RI and qualified registered contractor;
+3. To provide an electronic tendering platform for the successful Applicant to procure AP/RI and qualified registered contractor;

 Should you need further information on Smart Tender’s services, please click here to visit Download Centre.

-For those who would like to register ub E-Tendering Platfrom as registered person* and participate the tendering exercise conducted by the building owners under URA's building rehabilitation schemes, please click here here to learn more about the registration procedures through the User Manual and Video Tutorial given.
+For those who would like to register in E-Tendering Platform as registered person Note 4 and participate the tendering exercise conducted by the building owners under URA's building rehabilitation schemes, please click here to visit the homepage for online application through selecting the relevant category as preferred.